History isn't always pretty.

 It was a bright, warm day in the summer of 1846 when the Morgan family decided to take a break from their wagon travels.
-Crossing the vast eastern plains of Montana on their way to resettle in Oregon, the hardy family of five came under the shadow of the vast Crazy Mountain range.
+Crossing the vast eastern plains of Montana on their way to resettle in Oregon, the hardy family of five came under the shadow of the vast Crazy Mountains.
 They were in awe at the enormity of this range rising sharply and steeply before them, towering more than 6,000 vertical feet from the prairie below.
 So they quickly built a lean-to on the Musselshell River and settled in for a few days of much-needed rest.

 It happened not three days later.
 After supper one evening, Mr. Morgan ventured out to retrieve the oxen.
 When he didn't return, Mrs. Morgan, unaware of any danger, sent her two boys and only daughter out to find him.
 After a few minutes she heard screaming.
 She quickly grabbed the wood-chopping ax and went out into the wilderness in the direction of the screams.